 This accessibility statement applies to De Montfort University’s CELT hub, staff technology and pedagogy support site (https://celt.our.dmu.ac.uk/)

-This website is run by The Centre for Enhancing Learning through Technology (CELT) at De Montfort University.
+This website is run by the Digital Learning and Teaching team at De Montfort University.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts